SEO stands for Search Engine Optimisation and simply explained is the process of ensuring your website is optimised to rank well in search engines.

 - Content – write for your users NOT search engines

-There are many more, but these are the basics you can manage on your website to start improving your Google search engine results today.
+There are many more, but these are the basics you can manage on your website to start improving your Google search engine results today, without any web development support.

 There are some factors you can’t control such as domain age, you could try purchasing an older domain that is for sale to overcome this, but your domain will become more important to Google the longer you have it.